pka/qgis-tester-plugin/README.rst

-# QGIS Tester
+# QGIS Lessons

-A QGIS plugin to automate and simplify testing routines QGIS plugins
+A QGIS plugin to create step-by-step lessons and tutorials.

-Usage of the plugin is defined  `here <./doc/usage.rst>`_

-Instructions about how to write and add new tests can be found  `here <./doc/writing_tests.rst>`_
+Instructions about how to write lessons is found  `here <./doc/writing_lessons.rst>`_